Quantum optimal transport with quantum channels: Introduction

 The paper is structured as follows.
 In \autoref{sec:plans}, we present our definition of quantum transport plans and show that they are in a one-to-one correspondence with quantum channels.
-In \autoref{sec:W}, we define our quantum Wasserstein distance and prove that it satisfies a triangle inequality.
-In \autoref{sec:intro} we introduce quantum Gaussian systems, and in \autoref{sec:WG} we determine the optimal transport plans between thermal quantum Gaussian states.
-In \autoref{sec:classical} we study the semiclassical limit of the quantum Wasserstein distance, and in \autoref{sec:WY} we show the connection with the Wigner-Yanase metric.
-We conclude in \autoref{sec:concl}. \autoref{sec:app} contains the proof of an auxilary lemma.
+In \autoref{sec:W}, we define our quantum Wasserstein distance and prove that it satisfies a modified triangle inequality, and in \autoref{sec:WY} we show the connection with the Wigner-Yanase metric.
+In \autoref{sec:intro} we introduce quantum Gaussian systems, in \autoref{sec:WG} we determine the optimal transport plans between thermal quantum Gaussian states, and in \autoref{sec:classical} we study the semiclassical limit of the quantum Wasserstein distance.
+We conclude in \autoref{sec:concl}.
+We prove in \autoref{sec:continuity} some results that are needed to deal with Hilbert spaces with infinite dimension and unbounded operators, and \autoref{sec:app} contains the proof of an auxilary lemma.